docBliny/streamdeck-roon/README.md

 Run the plug-in and property inspector in hot reload mode:
 Development mode is run using beta version of Parcel 2 (https://parceljs.org/) to allow for hot reloads without a development web server.
 ```
+cd Sources/
 npm run plug-in:build:watch

 # In second terminal
+cd Sources/
 npm run property-inspector:build:watch
 ```

 # Build release package
+* Update the `version` constant in `package.json`
 * Update the `VERSION_NUMBER` constant in `index.js`
 * Update the version number in `manifest.json`

-Release packages are bundled using beta version of Webpack 5 (https://webpack.js.org/).
+Release packages are bundled using Webpack 5 (https://webpack.js.org/).
 ```
 npm run build
 ```

 Remember to stop both debug watches first!

+Run the Distribution Tool to validate the package.
+See https://developer.elgato.com/documentation/stream-deck/sdk/packaging/

 # Misc
 Roon is (probably) a trademark or registered trademark of Roon Labs LLC.